 Lake Winnipeg is massive.
-It is 425 km long and up to 109 km wide.
-It is the fifth largest lake in Canada.
+At 425 km long and up to 109 km wide, it is, in fact, the fifth largest lake in Canada.

 This summer, we're featuring an amazing collection of road trips that will help you explore every corner of Manitoba.
 Here is a road trip that takes you along 115 km of Lake Winnipeg's southwestern shore, complete with as many beach stops as you choose.

 Make your way to Highway 9 to the village of Dunnotar.
 This lakeside community is the amalgamation of the beaches of Matlock, Whytewold and Ponemah.
 The first beach you’ll hit heading north is Matlock Beach.
 This is also your first introduction to the iconic piers that stretch out into the lake.
 These are a favourite place to watch the sunrise or to see the sky painted in the blazing colours of sunset.
 There is also a walking trail that winds through the town.

 Just up the road is Whytewold, home to a favourite stop in the area.
 Whytewold Emporium features a greenhouse and antique shop, along with a popular restaurant known for its wood-fired pizza.
 There are vacation rental options here, including bed and breakfasts for those looking to stay a little longer.